substantial/substantial-dash-server/README.markdown

     cd substantial-dash-server/
     bin/setup-dev-env

 Configure your specific Dash's **bayeux_url** in *config/environment.rb* and child *config/environments/\**.
-The default config should work for local development; each production Dash will require it's own unique *config/environments/production.rb*.
+The default config should work for local development; each production Dash will require its own unique *config/environments/production.rb*.

 ### Testing